cunhap/kaktor/README.md

 ## How to send messages to Actor

 After defining an actor, you need to register that actor in the system, by providing its class to the KaktorManager.
-That returns a reference to that actor and you nede to use to it send it messages.
+That returns a reference to that actor, and you need to use to it send it messages.
 You can use the fire-and-forget method of `tell` or you can send a message with `ask` and wait for an answer.
 Since `ask` is a `suspend function` the code will automatically suspend while the answer hasn't been returned.
 The `ask` method will time out after `10s` but that timeout value is customizable when calling the function.